 - Written Communication: This kind of communication involves any kind of exchange of information in the written form.
 For example, e-mails, texts, letters, reports, SMS, posts on social media platforms, documents, handbooks, posters, flyers, etc.

 - Oral Communication: This is the communication which employs the spoken word, either direct or indirect as a communication channel.
 This verbal communication could be made on a channel that passes information in only one form i.e. sound.

-You could converse either face to face, or over the phone, or via voice notes or chat rooms etc. It all comes under the oral communication.
-This form of communication is the effective form.
-It comprises about seven percent of all the human communication.
+You could converse either face to face, or over the phone, or via voice notes or chat rooms, etc. It all comes under the oral communication.
+This form of communication is an effective form.

 Through these, one may communicate one’s mood, or opinion or even show a reaction to the messages that are relaying.
 One’s non-verbal actions often set the tone for the dialogue.
 You can control and guide the communication if you control and guide the non-verbal communication.
 Some of the modes of non-verbal communication are:

 This is the sum total of the physically observable.
 For instance, hand gestures, body language, facial expressions, the tone of one’s voice, posture, stance, touch, gaze, and others.
 Several researchers have revealed that physical nonverbal communication constitutes about 55% of our daily communications.

 These are subtle signals that are picked up as part of our biological wiring.
 For example, if you rest your head on your palms, it will mean that you are very disappointed or angry.
 Similarly, other subtle hints will convey your reaction to the presenter or your audience’s reaction to you.